sladkoff/minecraft-prometheus-exporter/README.md

 mc_jvm_memory | JVM memory usage
 mc_jvm_threads | JVM threads info
 mc_tps | Server tickrate (TPS)
+mc_tick_duration_median | Median Tick Duration (ns, usually last 100 ticks) mc_tick_duration_average | Average Tick Duration (ns, usually last 100 ticks) mc_tick_duration_min | Min Tick Duration (ns, usually last 100 ticks) mc_tick_duration_max | Max Tick Duration (ns, usually last 100 ticks)

 ## Player metrics (experimental!)

 :warning: **The following feature is against Prometheus best-practices and is not recommended for production servers!**

 There is an option to export per-player statistics like the number of blocks mined, mobs killed, items used, etc.
 The amount of data stored in Prometheus can dramatically increase when this is enabled as individual time-series will be generated for each player that has ever been seen on the server.
 The statistic collection may also have an impact on the Minecraft server performance for bigger servers but it has not been measured or tested.